SpectrumQT/WWMI/WWMI/Core/WWMI/Notifications/UserGuide.md

 [Ctrl]+[F12]: Toggle Hunting Mode Guide
 Numpad [0]: Toggle Hunting Mode (green text)

+XXMI Launcher:
+You may find handful of useful tweaks in launcher Settings!

 You can find more mods at:
 https://gamebanana.com/games/20357
 https://discord.com/invite/agmg